 Currently, a version of the KCPA has already been passed by ten states, with hopefully more on the way:

 As state laws are continuously changing, it is important to stay up to date on the current legal status.
-For a regularly updated map of kratom laws by state, visit: https://www.americankratom.org/aka-in-your-state.
+Visit the American Kratom Association for a regularly updated map of kratom laws by state.